MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/operational-limits-online.md

 ---
-title: "Operation Limits in Dynamics 365 Business Central"
+title: Operation Limits in Dynamics 365 Business Central
-description: "Learn about constraints on what you can do in Business Central online that is different from what you can do with on-premises deployments."
+description: Learn about constraints on what you can do in Business Central online that is different from what you can do with on-premises deployments.
-author: jswymer
+author: swinarko
 ms.custom: bap-template
 ms.date: 01/29/2024
 ms.reviewer: jswymer